FamilySearch/GEDCOM/specification/gedcom.md

 the `SDATE` should be used for sorting and positioning while the `DATE` should be displayed as the date of the structure.

-`SDATE` and it substructures (including `PHRASE`, `TIME`, and any extension structures) should be used only as sorting hints, not to convey historical meaning.
+`SDATE` and its substructures (including `PHRASE`, `TIME`, and any extension structures) should be used only as sorting hints, not to convey historical meaning.

 #### `SEX` (Sex) `g7:SEX`